PeimanHaghighat/pokemon/README.md

 We used _states_ for keeping the fetched Pokemon details in memory.

 The names, sprites, moves, powers and other information are displayed and a `Start Battle` button is presented to the user.
 A simple logic for determining the winner is also implemented which outputs a proper message based on the fetched information.

+## Testing

+Two simple tests were added to demonstrate the use of `react-testing` library.